ESBenchmark/ESBench/docs/guide/toolchains.md

 |   8 | Array.reduce | chromium |   367.89 ns |  0.67 ns |
 ```

-ESBench has some [builtin executors](./toolchains#builtin-executors) to help you run benchmarks in a variety of environments.
+ESBench has some [Built-in executors](./toolchains#built-in-executors) to help you run benchmarks in a variety of environments.

-## Builtin Transformer
+## Built-in Transformer

 To enable browsers to run the suite directly, ESBench provides a simple transformer that can: